Facial Chemical Peels – Sydney, Canberra, Adelaide & Gold Coast

 High concentrations of AHA are the basis for light, or “lunchtime” peels, and are often combined with herbal or fruit extracts (“pumpkin peel”, “blueberry peel”, ect.).
 As the concentration of AHA increases, so does the incidence of side effects such as redness, irritation, blistering and peeling, and increases the likelihood of sun damage and discoloration in patients who do not use sunscreen.

 Light chemical peels remove the very superficial layers of skin.
 By removing these dead layers it will help improve uneven pigmentation and bring about a translucent glow to the skin.

 What can you expect during the recovery period?

-Although there is no downtime with a light chemical peel, patients can expect some mild flaking of the skin for up to a week following treatment.
+Although there is no downtime with a light chemical peel, patients can expect some mild flaking of the skin for up to a week following treatment, results may vary.